davidhonghikim/kai-cd/md/12_Issues_Troubleshooting.md

 ### "Failed to fetch" or "CORS" Error in Browser Console

 - Symptom: You try to interact with a service and see a network error in the developer console related to CORS.
+A toast notification will also appear, displaying the "Failed to fetch" message.
 - Cause: The target AI service (e.g., A1111, Ollama) was not started with the necessary flags to allow requests from other origins.
 - Fix:
     1. Stop the AI service.